-It is now time to begin learning about the various strategies that skips will employ during a game of curling.
-As we have learned before, curling is a game of strategy and precision.
+Curling is a game of strategy and precision.
 The way teams approach an end depends on which team has the hammer and what the score is.
-In this chapter, we will explore the various curling strategies that a team can pursue in a given end.
+In this tutorial, we will explore the various curling strategies that a team can pursue in a given end.

 It is important to keep stones in the middle of the sheet and limit your opponent's access to the button.
 One of the best defensive shots that can be played is a freeze.
 If your opponent happens to throw a stone behind the tee line, then freeze to it - your stone will be closer to the button, and your opponent will likely be unable to remove it.

 There may be a time near the end of the game that your team is losing by a couple points.
 In this case, it may be a good idea to try and steal a point or two.
 Keep in mind that when your team will not have the hammer when trying to steal.
 The first priority is to get a stone or two into the house, usually near the top 4 foot.
 With the Five Rock Rule, your team can make a couple draws first, and then throw a guard.

 The most important concept to embrace when trying to steal an end is to have a stone close to the 4 foot at all times.
 This significantly limits your opponent's scoring radius, requires them to make the tough shots, and will help your team be successful in stealing the end .

 There are two scenarios in which it would be a good idea to blank an end (both of which occur when your team has the hammer).
 The first is that your team would like to retain the hammer for the next end.
 The second is that your team will likely be unable to score two or more points in the end, and would like to try again in the next end.
 Regardless of the scenario, your team needs to remove both your stones and your opponent's stones from the house.
 The best way to do this is by hitting your opponent's stones and then rolling out of the house.
 If you hit between half and two-thirds of your opponent's stones, your stones will have enough momentum to get out of the house too.